 Why is Lake Tahoe Blue?
 You thought you knew....

-A recent study conducted out of US Davis revealed recently the true reason the lakes water has such a unique crystal Blue color.
+A recent study conducted out of US Davis revealed recently the true reason Lake Tahoe's water has such a unique crystal Blue color.
 This summer researchers uncovered some quite fascinating news that definitely had me rethinking a lot of things about the area.
 People just tend to believe that some things are just because.

 "Lake Tahoe’s iconic blueness is most strongly related to algae, not clarity"